The roomy church: Uniting around what unites us.

 How does a group with so much in common: worships the same God, reads the same Bible, and orders its worship from the same Book of Common Prayer…how does that group end up in such an intractable conflict?
 Why did South Carolina have such a strong need to put “reactive” measures into place?
 Why has the national Episcopal Church been unable to tolerate their self-differentiation?
 The playground offers insight on why the relationship between South Carolina and the Episcopal Church soured…

 If you follow the Episcopal blogosphere you have watched us catalogue South Carolina’s offenses and pile-on the snarky follow-up commentary.
 Harnessed to this finger pointing is a good deal of labeling – on both sides.
 We lampoon the “good ol’ boy network” in South Carolina…although we know they have women in leadership.
 In return, I have heard it said in South Carolina that, although men work in our Church Center, the Presiding Bishop, the President of the HOD, and 75% of our Church Center employees are women.
-But rather than engage in tit-for-tat, what if, for a moment, we give one another the benefit of the doubt and take the mutual critique at face value: Could different ways of relating with one another based in gender be a contributing factor to the current situation?
+But rather than engage in tit-for-tat, what if, for a moment, we give one another the benefit of the doubt and take the mutual critique at face value: Could gender-based ways of relating with one another be a contributing factor to the current situation?

-We know from experience that, when under pressure, humans tend to make reactive decisions and default to old behavior patterns.
+We know from experience that, when under pressure, humans tend to make reactive decisions and default to old behavioral patterns.
 Institutionally, we are at such a point right now.
 But what if we rewind to an earlier time-a less polarized time…a time in which we may have learned the behavior patterns we use today?
-Lets, for a few moments, roll back the clock to elementary school and imagine we are in 5th grade and the bell has just rung for recess…
+Lets, for a few moments, roll back the clock to elementary school and imagine we are in 4th grade and the bell has just rung for recess…

 If you are a boy, you are running to the ballfield, heart filled with hope that you might play well in the game about to form.
 This is your ticket to social success.
-Distracting you from your quest is the ubiquitous bully all boys must watch over their shoulder for: A larger, older, kid who will eat your lunch, steal your cap, and find any excuse to harass you.
+Distracting you from your quest is the ubiquitous bully boys must watch over their shoulder for: A larger, older, kid.
+This kid will eat your lunch, steal your cap, and find any excuse to harass you.
 What are your options?
 Avoidance is usually a bad strategy since a bully’s most highly developed sense is the ability to smell fear from across a schoolyard.
-The only real option is to act big, puff up your muscles and strut a little – out-rooster the rooster.
+The only real option is to act big: puff up your muscles, strut a little – out-rooster the rooster.
 When the fight comes, come back swinging.
 After you take a few punches the bully will respect you and move on to another target…usually someone who will not hit back.
 At least, that is what tends to happen on the playground if you are a boy.

 But put yourself in the shoes of a priest, parish vestry, or diocesan Standing Committee member living in Charleston five years ago: They are nervous that the faith they have known is being redefined by us…afraid that we have an incrementalist strategy to push a creeping redefinition of both the faith and human relationships on them.
-(A fear they felt confirmed in, by the way, this summer at General Convention when we added the “transgendered” category to the clergy non-discrimination canon with surprisingly little fuss.)
+(A fear they felt confirmed in, by the way, this summer at General Convention when we added the “transgendered” category to the clergy non-discrimination canon with surprisingly little controversy.)
 They are afraid that outsiders want to come in and force them to be someone they are not.

 So time comes for them to elect a new bishop.
 And we tell them, “We don’t like your choice, pick another.”

 Still walking your mile in their Southern moccasins, imagine the ways their deepest fears are being confirmed: They have theological fears.
 They have social-order fears.
-Now we give them a fear of a new Northern aggression to add into this volatile mix.
+Now we give them a fear of a new “Northern aggression” to add into this volatile mix.

 And that was just the beginning.
 From there the playground games of dare, re-dare, and “the vaunted double-dog dare,” to quote the classic movie, A Christmas Story, began in earnest.